tkhq/sdk/examples/oauth/README.md

-# Example: `otp-auth`
+# Example: `oauth`

-This example shows a complete OTP auth flow.
+This example shows a complete Oauth flow with google.
 It contains a NextJS app with:

 - a frontend application
 - a backend application

 This example contains an example auth page as well as a stub API endpoint for "your business" (where the contact is resolved into an organization ID).
 The creation of the hidden iframe is abstracted by our `@turnkey/iframe-stamper` package.
-For more information on OTP auth, [check out our documentation](https://docs.turnkey.com/features/otp-auth).
+For more information on oauth, [check out our documentation](https://docs.turnkey.com/features/oauth).

 ## Getting started